Laurel Mill, Middleton Junction

 Laurel Mill was a cotton spinning mill in the Mills Hill/Middleton Junction area of Chadderton, Oldham, Greater Manchester, England.

 It was sited alongside the Rochdale Canal, which, until 1933 boundary changes, formed the boundary with Middleton, in the Metropolitan Borough of Rochdale.

 It was built in 1905 by the Laurel Mill Company.

-It was taken over by Messrs Murgatroyd and after a strike in June 1936 it was sold under the terms of the Cotton Spinning Industry Act 1936 out of spinning.
-Bought by the Lancashire Cotton Corporation before 1951, it was brought back into production baling waste for export.
+It was taken over by Messrs A. and A. Murgatroyd in 1929, and after a strike in June 1936 it was sold under the terms of the Cotton Spinning Industry Act 1936 out of spinning.
+Bought by the Lancashire Cotton Corporation in 1950, it was brought back into production baling waste for export.
 The building closed for the final time in 1966 and was demolished in 1988.